Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Memory-Efficient Decentralized Pretraining

 where $\smash{\bm{w}_j^{\mathrm{in}}}$ denotes the input projection weights of expert $\mathcal{E}_j$, for which we select the $K$ most similar experts $\mathcal{Q}_j = \mathrm{TopK}_k(A_{j,k})$, excluding itself.
 We then update $\mathcal{E}_j$ via task arithmetic~\citep{ilharco2022editing}:

 where $\alpha$ controls the merge strength.
-To preserve the specialization of experts in later training stages, we perform merging only in the initial $T_{\mathrm{merge}}$ steps and linearly decay $\alpha$ to zero.
-This expert-merging strategy enables each expert to benefit from gradients from multiple nodes, which improves token utilization and accelerates knowledge acquisition in decentralized sparse training settings.
+To preserve expert specialization during later training stages, we perform merging only within the initial $T_{\mathrm{w}}$ steps, using an interval of $T_{\mathrm{i}}$, and linearly decay $\alpha$ to zero.
+This strategy enables each expert to benefit from gradients from multiple nodes, which improves token utilization and accelerates knowledge acquisition in decentralized sparse training settings.

 \textit{We also provide a theoretical convergence analysis of SPES; please refer to \textbf{Appendix~\ref{sec:theory}} for details.}